What to Do if Your Study Abroad Country Becomes Unsafe

-However, students abroad may sometimes find themselves in the midst of history-changing events as they unfold, as many foreign students living in Egypt discovered.
+However, students abroad may sometimes find themselves in the midst of history-changing events as they unfold, as many foreign students living in Egypt in 2010-11 discovered.

 While it can be exciting, studying abroad during times of political and social turmoil can also be dangerous.
 In addition to following basic study abroad safety rules, there are some extra steps to take if you find yourself in a potentially dangerous situation abroad.

 If you’re studying abroad, there is sure to be some sort of study-abroad office or go-to person (like a professor or administrator) available to foreign students at your university.
 If possible, check in here to get instructions and advice as to how to proceed.